OKFNat/aidScraper/README.md

 Austrian aid scraper
 ==============================
-The scraper extracts information from the EU arms export reports between 2005 and 2013, which is very hard to read for machines.
-The automatically extracted information is then stored in different data structures (network, country specific) and file formats (CSV, JSON), which are relevant for the next steps, like network analysis, visualization and statistical analysis.

-Scrapes data for all development cooperation projects on Austrian Development Cooperation website
+The scraper extracts information from the austrian development projects since 2010 from the austrian development agency website.
+The automatically extracted informations are stored in CSV and JSON files to make the further usage as easy as possible.

 - Team: Gute Taten für gute Daten Project (Open Knowledge Austria)
 - Status: Production